-The success of any radiation training scenario relies on the extent to which the instructor is able to create a compelling, hands-on and truly life-like training experience.
+Successful radiation training scenarios rely on the extent to which the instructor is able to create a compelling, hands-on and truly life-like training experience.

-But finding ways to provide realistic opportunities for students to test their understanding of their detector equipment and how it responds to actual radiological threats can often be challenging.
+But finding ways to provide realistic opportunities for students to test their understanding of their detector equipment and how it responds to actual radiological threats and the associated response procedures can often be challenging.

-Without live, hands-on training opportunities, vital knowledge can also be easily misinterpreted or overlooked.
-What is also vital is that students have the opportunity to experience training that is as real as it gets.
+Without live, hands-on training opportunities, vital knowledge can be easily misinterpreted or overlooked.
+Students need to have the opportunity to experience training that is as real as it gets.

-One the significant benefits of simulator-based training is the opportunity that it affords trainers to create engaging exercise scenarios that replicate the challenges and complexities of live incidents.
+This is why simulator-based training tools are important for helping trainers to create engaging exercise scenarios that replicate the challenges and complexities of live incidents.

 The RadEye GF-10 Simulator offers the identical look, feel and response as the actual ThermoFisher detector, but with the advantage of responding to a completely safe electromagnetic source.

-By safely simulating the behaviour and effects of ionizing radiation, trainers can set up scenarios in any environment and without health, safety, regulatory and environmental restrictions.
+By safely simulating the behaviour and effects of ionising radiation, trainers can set up scenarios in any environment and without health, safety, regulatory and environmental restrictions.

 The effects of user body shielding can also be realistically depicted so survey teams are confident in knowing how to use and interpret the readings and alarms that they receive.

 2. FH 40 G Simulator: Unlimited variety of survey metre scenarios for your radiation training